shred/acme4j/README.md

 ACME v1 is currently in production.
 It is supported by _acme4j_ < 2.0, so **use _acme4j_ < 2.0 for production purposes!**

-_Let's Encrypt_ plans to launch an ACME v2 production server on Feburary 27th, 2018.
+_Let's Encrypt_ plans to launch an ACME v2 production server in the near future.
 A staging server is already available. _acme4j_ >= 2.0 supports the ACME v2 protocol.

 _Let's Encrypt_ has not announced a sunset date for ACME v1 yet, so there is plenty of time for migration.